 The Torque-Drive was basically a manual-shifting Powerglide.
 And how many cents did Chevy save by doing that?
 The one consolation was that with only two gears, not a lot of shifting was involved.
 You could even just leave it in Hi and let the 90 hp four’s torque do the rest.
 Too poky?
 Order a Muncie “rock-crusher” four speed behind the 396.
 Has a car ever had such a bi-polar personality?

-In between these book-ends, every permutation of Chevy six and V8 was available, in configurations that changed somewhat from year to year.
-Supposedly, the 194 inch six was installed in some, but most were 230 and 250 inchers.
+In between these book-ends, almost every permutation of Chevy six and V8 was available, in configurations that changed somewhat from year to year.
+230 and 250 inch sixes.
 And small-block V8s in 307, 327, and 350 inch formats, in low, moderate or high performance trim.
-Needless to say, they were the mainstay of the hot-rod crowd that soon saw the Nova coupe us the second coming of the of the holy trinity of ’55-’56-’57 Chevys: cheap, plentiful, and plug-and-play compatible.
+Needless to say, they were the mainstay of the hot-rod crowd that soon saw the Nova coupe as the second coming of the of the holy trinity of ’55-’56-’57 Chevys: cheap, plentiful, and plug-and-play compatible.
 Just make sure it’s been sprayed with a half-dozen cans of gray primer.